|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Last updated Friday, December 27 2019.
 Created Friday, December 27 2019.

 (Four episodes watched):|

 WTF--somebody whose head is a gun?!
 I had been wondering what in the world premise an anime with such a cryptic title might have, but I definitely wasn't expecting this.
 Suffice to say it made me sit up and take notice.
 Apparently during a major war people were augmented ('extended') by giving them cybernetic devices of all sorts to make them better soldiers.
 How turning a man's head into a giant revolver would be a good idea is hard to fathom, however.
 It's not even clear that Juuzo can fire the giant gun--the trigger is on the back side of his skull and he never does so during episode one, even though he finds himself in a deadly situation where someone else tries to shoot him.
 Several hints are dropped that when it comes to shooting, he is largely helpless.
+Surely his gun-shaped head must be either a sick joke or have some figurative meaning to it.
 As is often the case, some nefarious and powerful corporation is exploiting people.
 But I was largely intrigued and left wanting to know more.
-The show has a film noir feel to it, as it skillfully dabbles in the sleazy underside of society.
+Episode one seemed to have a film noir feel to it, as it skillfully dabbled in the sleazy underside of society.
 The episode gave the impression that this would be a sophisticated story that was being told with skill rather than a stereotypical and simplistic one.
 It looks like Juuzo will team up with an Extended escapee from a corporate lab to expose the corruption.
 Even though Juuzo has no face, we get to know him.
 And there was at least one LOL joke.
 'Bizarre' was the one word that most seemed to summarize episode one.

 |Official Japanese Series Web Site||http://nogunslife.com/|